 The new WTS was constructed and commissioned by FCC and became operational in November 2015 ahead of full service commencement in June 2016.
 The WTS is used as a local delivery point by southern district councils (South Bucks, Wycombe and Chiltern) for onward transfer of their residual waste to be processed at Greatmoor EfW in the north of the county.
 Residual waste delivered into the WTS is loaded onto articulated vehicles to reduce the amount of transport required to move the waste by maximising the amount of waste on each transport vehicle.
 The location of the site was selected as a central delivery point for the southern districts to provide efficient transfer of waste to Greatmoor EfW compared to collection vehicles travelling there directly.
 This significantly reduces waste transport requirements and associated impacts across the county whilst also allowing the collection contracts to operate more efficiently.

-There is a predetermined transport route between the two facilities as displayed in Map 2.
+There is a predetermined transport route between the two facilities.
 This is a condition of the planning permission and requires transport vehicles to use the main roads to access and egress the motorway for the prominent route of transport to eliminate use of smaller roads and the associated impacts of the transport vehicles.

 3.2 Waste inputs

-58,671 tonnes of waste was handled at High Heavens WTS during the contract year.
+74,233 tonnes of waste was handled at High Heavens WTS during the contract year.
 The volume of residual waste handled at High Heavens WTS during the contract year demonstrates the benefit of its location as a bulking station to Greatmoor EfW due to the population density in the south of the county.
-The breakdown of waste inputs by supplier across this period is displayed in Figure 1 and Table 2.
+The breakdown of waste inputs by supplier across this period is displayed in figure 1 and table 2.